rhboot/shim-review/README.md

 [your text here]

 -------------------------------------------------------------------------------
-### If your boot chain of trust includes linux kernel, is "efi: Restrict efivar_ssdt_load when the kernel is locked down" upstream commit 1957a85b0032a81e6482ca4aab883643b8dae06e applied ?
+### If your boot chain of trust includes a linux kernel:
+### Is upstream commit [1957a85b0032a81e6482ca4aab883643b8dae06e "efi: Restrict efivar_ssdt_load when the kernel is locked down"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=1957a85b0032a81e6482ca4aab883643b8dae06e) applied?
-### Is "ACPI: configfs: Disallow loading ACPI tables when locked down" upstream commit 75b0cea7bf307f362057cc778efe89af4c615354 applied ?
+### Is upstream commit [75b0cea7bf307f362057cc778efe89af4c615354 "ACPI: configfs: Disallow loading ACPI tables when locked down"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=75b0cea7bf307f362057cc778efe89af4c615354) applied?
 -------------------------------------------------------------------------------
 [your text here]

 -------------------------------------------------------------------------------
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.
-### If there are allow-listed hashes please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification
+### If there are allow-listed hashes please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification.
 -------------------------------------------------------------------------------
 [your text here]

 -------------------------------------------------------------------------------
-### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
+### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.
 ### Please describe your strategy.
 -------------------------------------------------------------------------------
 [your text here]

 -------------------------------------------------------------------------------
 ### What OS and toolchain must we use to reproduce this build?
-Include where to find it, etc.  We're going to try to reproduce your build as close as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
+Include where to find it, etc.  We're going to try to reproduce your build as closely as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
 At the very least include the specific versions of gcc, binutils, and gnu-efi which were used, and where to find those binaries.
 ### If the shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case and what the differences would be.
 -------------------------------------------------------------------------------
 [your text here]

 -------------------------------------------------------------------------------
 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.

 -------------------------------------------------------------------------------
 [your text here]

 -------------------------------------------------------------------------------
-### Add any additional information you think we may need to validate this shim
+### Add any additional information you think we may need to validate this shim.
 -------------------------------------------------------------------------------
 [your text here]